 Kids are naturally drawn to fun things.
-Plus, they often love to model the behaviour of their parents.
+Plus, they often love to model the behavior of their parents.
 By doing your affirmations in front of – and alongside – your child, you will encourage them to do the same.

 Repetition is a key factor in the success of affirmations.
 You can encourage repetition by using washable markers to write them on the mirror – or sticky notes in their lunchbox or around their room.

-Take any opportunity to practice affirmations – during bathtime, in the car, or even while brushing teeth before bed.
+Take any opportunity to practice affirmations – during bath time, in the car, or even while brushing teeth before bed.